jakwakwa/FM-GithubJobsApi-Challenge/README.md

 ## Welcome! 👋

-This project was created as a solution from the [Frontend Mentor](https://www.frontendmentor.io) GITHUB API challenge.
+I built this project was a solution from the [Frontend Mentor](https://www.frontendmentor.io) GITHUB API challenge.

 ## Noteworthy Frontend Technology Used